If Talking About Your Pain Hasn’t Helped, Maybe You’re Considering EMDR Therapy.

 EMDR Therapy Can Help You Find Relief

 If you have tried to get rid of anxiety, negative thoughts or painful memories, you don’t have to stay stuck.
-Talk to us about EMDR therapy to see if it is right for you.
+Contact us or call 202-656-3376 to discuss EMDR therapy and see if it is right for you.
 We offer free phone consultations to answer any further questions you may have.

 An important question that I am asking my clients right now is: How are you coping with everything going on?...

 In my practice, I find that many of the people I work with may not be completely aware of how...

 Trauma can be a difficult thing to define.
 We think of trauma as a really distressing experience, or an emotional...